ahoymrag/ahoymrag.github.io/private/thelandbusiness/thelandbusiness.md

 12″ Steel Tent Stakes
 Bare Essentials

-tent for a while  Gear Checklist
+tent for a while

+## Gear Checklist

 Below is a suggested ultralight backpacking gear checklist that can help guide you on the bare essentials you’ll need to bring along.

-Must-Have Essentials
+### Must-Have Essentials

-While it may be tempting to go hardcore and try to leave behind as much as possible, don’t do it at the risk of your safety.
-These items should always be included.

-Map & Compass – It’s always good to know where you are going, after all.
+- **Map & Compass** – It’s always good to know where you are going, after all.
 Maps can keep you on track in case you need to switch route for whatever reason, and of course a compass always keeps you in the right direction.
-Sunglasses and sunscreen – Sunburns may not seem like a big worry, but they are.
+- **Sunglasses and sunscreen** – Sunburns may not seem like a big worry, but they are.
 Prolonged exposure over several days can give you problems, even in increments.
 Sunglasses protect your eyes while also giving you better vision during the day.
-Extra clothing – Wearing the same thing every day probably isn’t a good idea.
+- **Extra clothing** – Wearing the same thing every day probably isn’t a good idea.
 Extra clothing can be used as insulation, or in a pillowcase if needed as well.
 Always ask yourself; “What is needed to survive the worst conditions that could be realistically encountered on this trip?”
-Headlamp/flashlight – Unless you have night vision, you’ll always need to have at least a flashlight on hand.
+- **Headlamp/flashlight** – Unless you have night vision, you’ll always need to have at least a flashlight on hand.
 A Headlamp is needed if you plan on traversing at night.
-First-aid supplies – Don’t skimp on this, you never know what can happen.
+- **First-aid supplies** – Don’t skimp on this, you never know what can happen.
 Backpacking without a quality first-aid kit is asking for trouble.
-Fire Materials – A small amount of lighter fluid is always needed just in case.
+- **Fire Materials** – A small amount of lighter fluid is always needed just in case.
 Matches should be included, and lighters are a good idea as well, just in case something happens to your matches.
 A zip-lock full of lint, pre-soaked wood chips, or other kindling is a great idea, and weighs almost nothing.
-Knife – The best multi-tool you can bring along.
+- **Knife** – The best multi-tool you can bring along.
 Hundreds of different uses.
 Don’t leave without one.
 An actual multi-tool that includes a solid knife blade is even better.
+- **Extra food** – Yes you are trying to keep things light, but an extra day’s worth of food should always be included as a precaution.
+There are numerous lightweight choices you can consider.
+- **Water/Filters** – Water is at the top of the list of important items to bring along.
+Yes, water is heavy, which is why you should always bring some sort of purifier filter device as well.
+This gives you backup, while also helping you lighten the load.
+- **Emergency Shelter** – You always need to have a backup plan.
+Emergency shelters can be anything from a small pop-up tent, to a huge heavy-duty garbage back.
+Whatever works.

 Extra food – Yes you are trying to keep things light, but an extra day’s worth of food should always be included as a precaution.
 There are numerous lightweight choices you can consider.
 Water/Filters – Water is at the top of the list of important items to bring along.
 Yes, water is heavy, which is why you should always bring some sort of purifier filter device as well.
 This gives you backup, while also helping you lighten the load.
  Emergency Shelter – You always need to have a backup plan.
 Emergency shelters can be anything from a small pop-up tent, to a huge heavy-duty garbage back.
 Whatever works.

-Almost Essential
+## Almost Essential

 These items aren’t exactly a necessity, but they are pretty close Bring them if you can spare the space/weight.
 Bug Spray – Nobody likes dealing with bugs, especially when you are in the wild.
 If you can accommodate some bug spray or lotion, definitely include it.